renaissance-publishing/renaissance/content/chapters/11-combat.md

       - A mount’s wounds apply penalties to its actions, including its attacks and any checks caused by its movement, but not to the rider’s attacks.
-      - If a mount falls—either because it is wounded and fails its check to remain standing, or for some other reason—then the rider may be thrown off, or even pinned under it.
-The rider should make a COO+COO+SOM test; if they succeed, they are thrown clear; if they fail, they may be trapped in their saddle—or even pinned under the mount.
+      - If a mount falls — either because it is wounded and fails its check to remain standing, or for some other reason — then the rider may be thrown off, or even pinned under it.
+The rider should make a COO+COO+SOM test; if they succeed, they are thrown clear; if they fail, they may be trapped in their saddle — or even pinned under the mount.

   - Mounted charges are particularly vicious.